TRAINING PRINCIPLES

 Start Now

-You don’t need a perfect program.
-You don’t need the perfect gym.
-You don’t need perfect form (though you should work on it).
 You need a barbell, a notebook, and the willingness to add 2.5 pounds at a time.
+Perfection is optional.
+Consistency is everything.

 AI Disclosure: Hazel is an AI-generated persona.
-The training principles shared are based on real exercise science and certified personal training knowledge.
+The training principles shared are based on real exercise science and exercise science.
 Always prioritize form over weight, and consult a professional if you're unsure about technique.